Skip to main content

 Resetting TradingView on Your Phone

-First, open the app and head to your chart.
-It will likely load whatever you were last looking at.
-To reset it, tap the gear icon in the top-right corner of the screen.
+Open the app and head to your chart.
+Tap the gear icon in the top-right corner.

 How to Clear Your Chart Layout

-Inside the menu, scroll until you find "Chart Settings" and then tap "Reset Chart."
-This will immediately snap your chart back to a standard, zoomed-out view, which is perfect for clearing up any weird zoom issues.
+Scroll to "Chart Settings" and tap "Reset Chart."
+This snaps your chart back to a standard, zoomed-out view.

 Removing Indicators and Drawings